Lafleur (B&S Weltklang) GDR baritone saxophone

 Due to the cost of dismantling a baritone without detachable sections,

 players often settle for having them set up so that they work 'around

-be fair, they have tried to make some concessions to the flex in the keywork
+To be fair, they have tried to make some concessions to the flex

-low B, which acts in tandem with the tab that usually hangs off the bottom
+the low B, which acts in tandem with the tab that usually hangs

-the action flexes with gay abandon, you can at least ensure
+although the action flexes with gay abandon, you can at least ensure

 Just a quick note regarding the springs.
 As originally fitted they're